squidpan/jickmagger-obsidian-20251210/Merry-Christmas-Kids-Vancouver-grandpa-grandma.md

 Hello kids,

 I wish both of you, Alex and Sophie, a Merry Christmas and a Happy New Year.
 It was good to see Sophie over the Thanksgiving week!
 Also, I would very much like to see you Alex and catch up on things like we used to.
-Can we both work on it?
+How about it - Can we both work on it?

 Grandma passed away this morning in her room on Christmas eve.
 We are flying out to Vancouver tomorrow and so will Chi-ah.
 We spoke to Mom everyday for the past month and also yesterday.